emp0ry/AnimeShin/README.md

 ## 🙏 Credits

 Special thanks to [@lotusprey](https://github.com/lotusprey) for [Otraku](https://github.com/lotusprey/otraku) — the inspiration for AnimeShin.
-Thanks to [AniLiberty](https://anilibria.top/) for providing voice-over releases,
-[AnimeVost](https://animevost.org/) and [Sameband](https://sameband.studio/) for voice-over and playlists,
-and [Shikimori](https://shikimori.one/) for Russian titles & metadata.
+Thanks to [AniLiberty](https://anilibria.top/) and [Sameband](https://sameband.studio/) for providing voice-over releases, and [Shikimori](https://shikimori.one/) for Russian titles & metadata.

 ## 🔒 Privacy & Policy

 AnimeShin respects your privacy.
 The app **does not collect personal data**, and all settings are stored locally on your device.

-For details on data usage, third-party services (AniList, AniLiberty, Shikimori), and security measures, please read the full [Privacy Policy](PRIVACY_POLICY.md).
+For details on data usage, third-party services (AniList, AniLiberty, Shikimori, SameBand), and security measures, please read the full [Privacy Policy](PRIVACY_POLICY.md).

 ---